Robert Shwartzman

+Early and personal life

+Shwartzman was born on 16 September 1999 in Tel Aviv, Israel.
+He was raised in Saint Petersburg and Italy.
+His father, Mikhail Shwartzman, died in 2020.

+In 2023, Shwartzman released a rap song titled "ACTIVE".

-Early career
+Junior racing career

 Karting

-Born in Israel and raised in Saint Petersburg and Italy, Shwartzman began karting in 2004 at the age of five.
+Shwartzman began karting in 2004 at the age of four.
 Throughout a seven-year career of karting professionally, he claimed karting titles across Europe (predominantly in Italy).

 Formula 4

 Italian F4

 In 2014, Shwartzman graduated to single-seaters, partaking in six races of the Italian F4 Championship with Cram Motorsport.
 He finished in the points four times out of the six, to rank sixteenth overall with 26 points.

 The following year, Shwartzman partook in the championship full-time with Mücke Motorsport.
-Shwartzman claimed his first single-seater podium at just the first race at Valleluga.
+Shwartzman claimed his first single-seater podium at just the first race at Vallelunga.
 He later took his maiden wins at Adria.
 Overall, Shwartzman claimed three wins and finished third in the standings with 212 points behind the Prema Powerteam duo of Ralf Aron and Guanyu Zhou.

 ADAC F4

 During that year, he also partook in the inaugural ADAC Formula 4 championship.
 He had a run of six consecutive podiums but did not record a win.
 He was unable to finish the season, but finished fourth in the standings.